|Incidence in Minnesota:|

 Laryngeal cancer has decreased for men in Minnesota

-Laryngeal cancer has been decreasing in Minnesota males since 1988, likely due to significant declines in tobacco use among males over time.
+Laryngeal cancer has been decreasing in Minnesota males since 1988.
+Decreases are likely due to significant declines in tobacco use among males over time.
 Incidence rates have remained stable among women.
-Currently, laryngeal cancer is about four times as common in males as in females, compared to eight times more common in males in 1988.
+Currently, laryngeal cancer is about four times as common in males as in females.

-Incidence rates are highest among American Indians and African Americans, but rates are based on small numbers.
+Incidence rates are highest among American Indians and African Americans, but rates are based on small numbers that tend to vary greatly.
 Incidence rates of laryngeal cancer in Minnesota are about 20% lower than national rates, which have also been declining.
-From 2013 to 2015, approximately 148 new cases of laryngeal cancer in males and 38 new cases in females were diagnosed in Minnesota residents each year.
+From 2014 to 2016, approximately 148 new cases of laryngeal cancer in males and 37 new cases in females were diagnosed each year in Minnesota.

 Laryngeal cancer in Minnesota